-This section is devoted to studying and comparing the computational complexity of the deterministic KTD and our proposed randomized KTD algorithms.
-For the sake of simplicity, we consider a tensor of order $N$ and size $I\times I\times \cdots\times I$.
+Consider a tensor of order $N$ and size $I\times I\times \cdots\times I$.
 The computational complexity of the deterministic KTD is dominated by the calculation of a sequence of SVDs as shown in algorithm \ref{ALG:KTD} is $\mathcal{O}(I^{N+1})$.
 For the case of the proposed randomized KTD algorithm \ref{ALG:rKTD} using either power iteration or a given pass budget is $\mathcal{O}(I^NR)$, where $R$ is a given KTD rank.
-The computation complexity of the randomized KTD with a prior Tucker compression is $\mathcal{O}(NI^NR+R^{N+1})$, where the first term is the complexity for decomposition of the tensor into the Tucker format.
-In contrast, the second term concerns decomposing the core tensor into the KTD format.
-We see that the time complexity of the proposed randomized KTD is generally lower than that of deterministic KTD, especially for large-scale tensors.
-We also observe that the complexity of the randomized KTD with a prior randomized Tucker compression is relatively higher than the others.
+The computational complexity of the randomized KTD with a prior Tucker compression is $\mathcal{O}(NI^NR+R^{N+1})$, where the first term is the complexity for decomposition of the tensor into the Tucker format.
+In contrast, the second term concerns the decomposition of the core tensor into the KTD format.
+We see that the time complexity of the proposed randomized KTD is generally lower than that of the deterministic KTD, especially for large-scale tensors.
+We also observe that the complexity of the randomized KTD with a prior randomized Tucker compression is higher than that of the others.
 However, depending on the specific parameters and settings, the randomized KTD's accuracy might be less than the deterministic KTD.
-We will show in the simulation section that the proposed randomized KTD sometimes achieves several orders of magnitude speed-up.
+We will show in the simulation section that the proposed randomized KTD sometimes achieves a speed-up by several orders of magnitude.